 Texas has long been challenged to produce or recruit enough physicians to keep up with our rapidly growing population.
 The sheer size of the state’s population is the biggest driver of physician demand.
-The state’s broad expanse and variance in geography and demographics, plus the great attraction for others to move to Texas, result in an ever-increasing demand for physicians and other health care professionals.
+The state’s broad expanse and varied geography and demographics, plus the great attraction for others to move to Texas, result in an ever-increasing demand for physicians and other health care professionals.
 Over the past two decades, Texas has led the country in population growth.

 More and more Texans will experience health-related disparities because of poor health status and/or a lack of preventive health options or access to timely medical care.
 Health disparities include differences in the occurrence or prevalence of a disease or a poor health condition.
 For example, the Texas Diabetes Council estimates that the number of adult Texans with diabetes will quadruple from the current 1.7 million to almost 8 million in 2040.
-This surge is strongly associated with population growths in African-Americans and Latinos, who have higher rates of diabetes.
+This surge is strongly associated with population growths in Latinos and African-Americans, who have higher rates of diabetes.

 Make sure enough physicians and other health care professionals are working in all parts of Texas

-- Texas has fewer physicians per capita than the national average for 36 out of 40 medical specialty groups.
+- Texas has fewer physicians per capita than the national average for 36 out of 40 major medical specialty groups.

 - Academic health centers generate an additional $1.30 in economic activity for every dollar spent.